exyleio/exyleio/docs/game-modes.md

 - a plasma circle closes in every two minutes
 - if more than one player is alive until the end of the match, no one is awarded as the winner.
 - there are no default attachments for weapons
+- weapon attachments
 - rating system: TODO

 ### Speedrun

-Speedrun is a game mode where players find their way to a certain target and try to do so as quickly as possible
+Speedrun is a game mode where players have to navigate from start to finish in the most efficient way possible.

 - it is similar to [krunker.io's bhop maps](https://www.youtube.com/watch?v=Z47Ssa4ZU9U)
+  - but no checkpoints and falling off the map.
+Instead, players have to climb back up the pit.
 - unlike other game modes, there is no such thing as an "end of a match" or deaths.
+- option to toggle other player visibility and opacity
+- option to toggle ghost player of their personal best record
-- no weapons can be used in this game mode (only fists)
+- no weapons
 - the timing is calculated locally, and is verified once a player reaches the end of the map, so this game mode only exists in one server.
 It will show up when players select different region, but the server is only located in one.